Assistive Technology

 ICT Volunteers:

-Gary is also responsible for all ICT Volunteers who work for Sight For Surrey.
+Gary is also responsible for all ICT Volunteers who work for Sensory Services by Sight for Surrey.
 He provides each volunteer with a hands-on introduction to Assistive Technology, as well as providing handouts on the subject of specialist technology.
 Our ICT Volunteers can offer support in the setup of a computer, Smart Phone or Tablet and Smart Speakers such as Amazon Echo and Google Home.
 In addition, our ICT Volunteers can support in the areas of diagnosing and fixing problems with printers, broadband rooters and email accounts.

-For further information, please contact Gary Eady, email: geady@sightforsurrey.org.uk or by telephone on 01372 377701.
+For further information, please email technology@sightforsurrey.org.uk or by telephone on 01372 377701.

 Let’s Talk Tech